-Saratoga Springs Democratic Committee celebrates newly
+Saratoga Springs Democratic Committee celebrates our 2014

 The Saratoga Springs Democratic Committee (“SSDC”)